Deep Spring Center 2018

 1923 Geddes Ave., Ann Arbor, MI 48104

 Teachers: Barbara Brodsky, Dorothyann Coyne and Nina Maghsoodi

 Level: All Levels – especially for first-time retreatants, beginners and anyone wanting the basics

 Monday, February 26, 2018

 All Deep Spring Center teachers offer their time on a dana basis, joyfully sharing the teachings.

 Your free-will offerings to the teachers are welcomed.
-(There will be a basket complete with envelopes/note paper to received dana offerings at the retreat)
+(There will be a basket complete with envelopes/note paper to receive dana offerings at the retreat)